 But the downside is that the more common stock you issue to the public, the more your percentage of ownership in your company decreases.

 So you need to ask yourself if you’re willing to give up partial ownership and control of your business in order to obtain capital.

 This is the most common type of financing.
 It is when you borrow money from a lender with strict loan terms that dictate an interest rate and payback schedule.
 And if a payment is late, there are consequences such as late fees and credit bureau reporting that can affect your credit score.

 4) What is a PayPal Working Capital loan?

-A PayPal loan is similar to other debt instruments in that it is paid back within a specified period of time.
+A PayPal Working Capital loan is similar to other debt instruments in that it is paid back within a specified period of time.
 But instead of a credit check and lengthy application, a potential borrower simply needs to be a PayPal seller.
-Perfect for Financing for Multi-channel eBay sellers.
+Perfect for financing for multi-channel eBay sellers.

 Loan amounts are based on your PayPal sales and are repaid using a share of your daily sales.
 There is no interest, per se, but there is a fixed fee.
-More information is here: https://www.paypal.com/workingcapital
+Read more here:

 5) Can the SBA help me?